-We have prepared the accompanying summary schedule of prior audit findings per the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-Specifically, we are reporting the status of audit findings included in the prior audit's schedule of findings and questioned costs.
-This schedule also includes the status of audit findings reported in the prior audit's summary schedule of prior audit findings that were not corrected.
+We have prepared the accompanying summary schedule of prior audit findings as required by the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+Specifically, we are reporting the status of audit findings included in the prior audit's schedule of audit findings and questioned costs.
+This schedule also includes the status of audit findings reported in the prior year audit's summary schedule of prior audit findings that were not corrected.